 Road Composition Types Noted on the Crash Report

-Most car accidents in the United States occur on blacktop or asphalt roads.
+Many car accidents in the United States occur on blacktop or asphalt roads.
 This is because most streets in the U.S. today are paved.
 However, other types of roads see their fair share of accidents as well.

 The types of road composition that are noted on the Georgia Motor Vehicle Crash Report include:

 - Concrete.
 Concrete roads aren’t used as often throughout Georgia simply because asphalt or blacktop is much more cost effective.
 But, concrete generally doesn’t require as much maintenance so you may see concrete roads in smaller communities.
 Nonetheless, concrete cracks can lead to large fissures in the street that can affect your ability to control your vehicle, especially if you are on a motorcycle or another smaller car.